zuo/unittest_expander/docs/reference.rst

    .. note::

-      A :class:`Substitute` instance is *never* callable -- even though, typically, the proxied object is.
+      A :class:`Substitute` instance is *never* callable -- even though (typically) the proxied object is.